Orders, decorations, and medals of Guyana: Order of Service for Military Service and for service in the Police, Prisons and Fire Services

 The Order of Service for Military Service and for service in the Police, Prisons and Fire Services is presented to members of the Guyana Defence Force and the disciplined services of Guyana.

 Military service

 Military Service Star

-The Military Service Star (M.S.S.) is the highest award presented for military service to officers of the Guyana Defence Force, the Guyana People's Militia and the Guyana National Service.
+The Military Service Star (MSS) is the highest award presented for military service to officers of the Guyana Defence Force, the Guyana People's Militia and the Guyana National Service.
 It may be awarded for exceptional service, above and beyond the call of duty or for gallantry in action.

 Military Service Medal

-The Military Service Medal (M.S.M.) is presented for military service to members of the Guyana Defence Force, the Guyana People's Militia and the Guyana National Service.
+The Military Service Medal (MSM) is presented for military service to members of the Guyana Defence Force, the Guyana People's Militia and the Guyana National Service.
 It may be awarded for exceptional service, above and beyond the call of duty or for gallantry in action.

 Military Efficiency Medal

 The Efficiency Medal is awarded to officers and other ranks of the Guyana Defence Force, the Guyana People's Militia and the Guyana National Service who complete ten years of efficient service.

 The Military Efficiency Medal is awarded to serving members of the GDF, who would have completed 10 years of continuous service with good conduct, and are approved by the Chief of Staff, following recommendations by the Medal Awards Committee.

 On the obverse of the Medal is the Cacique's Crown (an Amerindian head dress) in the centre, which is encircled by the inscription of Guyana's motto, ”One People, One Nation, One Destiny Guyana” while the reverse has two crossed swords and the words ‘Military Efficiency Medal’ inscribed.